 PRE-SALES

-New Construction
+Under Construction

 Pre-Sales offer buyers a chance to secure a brand-new home—often at today’s prices before the development is complete.
 Purchasing during pre-sale can provide flexibility in payment structure, modern finishes, and the ability to customize certain features.
 It’s also an opportunity to get into high-demand areas with lower upfront costs.
 However, it's important to review timelines, deposit requirements, and developer reputation.
 For first-time buyers, programs like the GST rebate and local housing incentives can make pre-sale opportunities even more appealing.